jsbisht/aws-developer-associate/vpc.md

 | 110      | Custom TCP       | TCP (6)  | 1024 - 65635 | 0.0.0.0/0 | ALLOW      |
 | \*       | All IPv4 traffic | All      | All          | 0.0.0.0/0 | DENY       |

-**NOTE**: `1024 - 65635` is the emphemeral port range.
+> `1024 - 65635` is the emphemeral port range.
 Using this range isnt secure but using stateless NACLs this is the only way.

 Rule (number) between INBOUND and OUTBOUND tables are not affected by each other.

-**NOTE**: If DENY rule matches first, then ALLOW rule will never get processsed
+> If DENY rule matches first, then ALLOW rule will never get processsed

 ## Default NACL